HiAudrey/HiAudrey/README.md

 # Hi there, I'm Audrey - (Weimeng Duan)  👋

-## I'm a Data Scientist Professional, Developer, and Book Worm!!
+## I'm a Data Science Professional, Developer, and Book Worm!!

-- 🔭 I’m pursuing a MS in Data Analytics Engineering at Northeastern University and obtained a BS in Information and Computer Science from Central South University
+- 🔭 I’m pursuing a MS in Data Analytics Engineering at Northeastern University
+- 🔭 I obtained a BS in Information and Computer Science from Central South University
+- ✨ I'm interested in data science, web/APP development, product design
-- 👯 I’m looking for full-time position from September 2024 to May 2025 (Note my graduation date is flexible)
+- 👯 I’m looking for full-time opportunities from September 2024 to May 2025 (Note my graduation date is flexible)
+- 👯 I’m available for internships or coop too!
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2024 Goals: Get hired!
 - ⚡ Fun fact: I love to draw, read, hiking, hot yoga, play piano and hear something I do not know.
 I am also a pet lover 😻 🐶

 ### Connect with me: